 Historians argue whether the natural philosophy of the druids originated independently of any outside influence, or whether it shares some origin with Pythagoreanism.

-Druids receive a -4 reaction penalty from Romans, due to their reputation for human sacrifice in their gore-speckled groves.
-While the Celts slew most of their war captives out of hand in the belief that the gods would exchange the lives of the prisoners for those of the badly wounded Celts, most sacrifices were made to Lugh, the Sun God.
-He was a Celtic deity of war, healing, fertility, and the guardian of his people against pestilence and hostile arms.
-His offers were hung in oak trees, ritually wounded, and then slain.
+Druids also have a well-known reputation for sacrifices, particularly human sacrifice in gore-speckled groves.
+Celtics tend to slay most of their war captives out of the belief that the gods will exchange the life of prisoners for those of badly wounded Celts; most sacrifices are made to Lugh, the Sun God.
+He is a Celtic deity of war, healing, fertility, and the guardian of his people against pestilence and hostile arms.
+Offerings to Lugh are hung in oak trees, ritually wounded, and then slain.

 Primary Class Attribute: Wisdom

 Equipment Proficiencies: Light Armor, Medium Armor, Shield